anderson-arlen/cryptoseed/README.md

 ===================
 ### Secure your bitcoin recovery seed.

-Writing down your BIP32 recovery seeds on plain paper might be solid electronic security, but terrible physical security.
+Writing down your bitcoin recovery seeds on plain paper might be solid electronic security, but terrible physical security.
 Not everyone has a safe they can keep stuff like that in.
 CryptoSeed encrypts your recovery seed with AES256 and encodes the encrypted data into a QR Code which you can print out and keep anywhere.

-why pay for other solutions that still leave your seed in plain text when you can print out and laminate a business card with your encrypted recovery seed on it for free.
+Why pay for solutions that still leave your seed in plain text when you can print out and laminate a business card with your encrypted recovery seed on it for free.
 You could keep a copy in your wallet, or in a safe, or even hide it in plain sight.

 ![Encryption Screenshot](https://raw.githubusercontent.com/anderson-arlen/cryptoseed/master/encrypt.png)